 Refers to the value of a start-up after new money has flowed into the company.

-See net asset value method .
+See net Net Asset Value .

 Frequently asked questions